luis-ota/luis-blog/posts/linux-swap/linux-swap.md

 All operating systems need memory to run, so if your RAM runs out, the system might crash or slow down.
 Swap works like a lifesaver: when the RAM is exhausted, the OS uses swap space as extra memory, even though it's much slower than real RAM.

-`"Wow, so I can set the swap to 64GB and have lots of RAM?"`
+`"wow, so i can set the swap to 64GB and have lots of RAM?"`

 Actually, yes, you can set a large swap, but you shouldn't rely on it as a substitute for physical RAM.